-The one hundred-ninth in a series of posts highlighting buildings in East Wilson Historic District, a national historic district located in Wilson, North Carolina.
+The one hundred sixty-sixth in a series of posts highlighting buildings in East Wilson Historic District, a national historic district located in Wilson, North Carolina.
 As originally approved, the district encompasses 858 contributing buildings and two contributing structures in a historically African-American section of Wilson.
 (A significant number have since been lost.)
 The district was developed between about 1890 to 1940 and includes notable examples of Queen Anne, Bungalow/American Craftsman, and Shotgun-style architecture.
 It was listed on the National Register of Historic Places in 1988.

-In the 1916 Hill’s Wilson, N.C., city directory: Reid John B carp h 405 N Vick
+In the 1930 Hill’s Wilson, N.C., city directory: Bright Janie (c) lndrs 504 N Vick

-In the 1947 Hill’s Wilson, N.C., city directory: Reid Naomi (c) h 405 N Reid
+In the 1947 Hill’s Wilson, N.C., city directory: Bright Janie (c; wid Joshua) tob wkr h 504 N Vick

-Photo by Lisa Y. Henderson, May 2019.
+Photo by Lisa Y. Henderson, May 2022.